lancepants/notes/interview.rst

   charTransTable = str.maketrans('', '', 'aeiou')
   # or
   charTransTable = str.maketrans('', '', string2)
+  # now pass the translation table to yourstring.translate()
   string1.translate(charTransTable)

 - implement quicksort.
 Determine its running time.

 - Given a numerym (first letter + length of omitted characters + last letter), how would you return all possible original words?
 E.G. i18n the numeronym of internationalization
 - Find the shortest path between two words (like "cat" and "dog), changing only one letter at a time.